-- 3.1.2 Using protectors against the curtains and outer door, clamp the door curtains in place.
-The upper edges of the door curtains should be even with the outer edges of the soundproofing panel.
+3.1.3 Doors: Using protectors against the curtains and outer doors, clamp the door curtains in place.
+NOTE: When laying out the attachment points, the upper edges of the door curtains should be even with the outer edges of the door's soundproofing panel.
 Insert a #10 self-drilling screw with an 11/16" OD flat washer through the grommet holes.
-Use a screw gun with a 5/16" socket to attach the door curtains. - 3.1.3 For front walls, place the batten strip over the curtain and clamp it in position on the front slope above the break, as shown in Figure 10.
-Match drill .187" (3/16") diameter holes through the rubber and cabinet front at each batten hole.
-To install the batten, insert #10-24 x 1" round-head machine screws through the cabinet front, curtain, and batten.
-Install lock washers and nuts from inside the cabinet and tighten securely.
+Use a screw gun with a 5/16" socket to drill and thread the screws through the door's inner wall at each grommet.